 Welcome to what promises to be another wonderful year in Scorpion Country.
-The HHS staff would like you to know that we are committed to providing:
+The HHS staff would like you to know that we are committed to providing all students powerful learning experiences in an open, safe, and supportive environment in preparation for college and careers.
+To best meet the needs of students in our community, we offer authentic learning experiences that provide opportunities for students to grow both academically and socially.

-- Rigorous, high-quality curriculum and instruction. - Relevant preparation for college, careers, and successful futures. - Relationship and leadership-building opportunities through athletics and activities.